Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/faqs.md

   * Media content can be viewed in line
   * Hyperlinks will behave as configured when added to the answer text by the FAQ creator (open in new tab etc)
 * Each view of the FAQ is automatically recorded.
-* Users can rate the FAQ as being being useful (Like) or not (DIslike) though the thumps up or down options.
+* Users can rate the FAQ as being useful (Like) or not (Dislike) through the thumbs up or down options.
   * All ratings are recorded and are visible both on the FAQ for other users to see how their colleagues rated the FAQ, and on the FAQ tab of the Service record for the Service Owner to review

 Support Staff can see FAQs that may relate to a request that they are working on.
 This is determined by the Service that the request is raised against.
 FAQs are displayed within the Solutions Action Item on a request.